Isotropy statistics of CMB hot and cold spots: Summary and conclusion

 The source of the signals observed in this article remains uncertain at present.
 Further investigation will be necessary for understanding the possible origin of the signals observed in this work.
-The robustness of the uniform signal of hot spots on the full sky and sudden spill over of the cold spot signal over most of the cleaned CMB maps (obtained from two different satellite missions, several different frequencies, detectors and foreground removal algorithms) with masked galactic regions, raises a significant curiosity as to whether the signals may be related to a cosmological origin.
+The robustness of the uniform signal of hot spots on the full sky and sudden spill over of the cold spot signal over most of the cleaned CMB maps (obtained from two different satellite missions, several different frequencies, detectors and foreground removal algorithms) excluding galactic regions, raises a significant curiosity as to whether the signals may be related to a cosmological origin.
+Additionally, both these signals are seen to be independent of the presence or absence of the non-Gaussian cold spot.
+However, we find that the signals of anomalously weak non-uniformity of spots could share a common origin with the low CMB temperature variance and anomalous contributions of the quadrupole and octupole.